propagatorgr/Raspberry-Pi-Translation-Guide/Tools/Crowdin.md

 ![screenshot](images/Crowdin_glossary2.png)

-+ Remember that you will be dealing with various types of files (e.g. .yml or .md), each of which needs to be addressed differently - please read [this document](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Files%20in%20Crowdin.md) to know what to do.

 + When you’re happy with your translation, click **Save**.
 As soon as you translate and save a segment, its colour in the left-hand panel will change to green:

 ![screenshot](images/Crowdin_translated.png)

 + The next segment of the text will automatically appear in the translation area.
-If the segment is untranslatable (for example, it’s a name of a file or a URL), you can click the **Copy source** icon at the bottom of the translation area:
+If the segment is untranslatable (for example, it’s a name of a file, a proper noun such as CoderDojo, or a URL), you can click the **Copy source** icon at the bottom of the translation area:

 ![screenshot](images/Crowdin_copy_source.png)